On the size of maximal intersecting families: Proving auxiliary results

-\begin{obs} For any sequence $\bar S = (S_0, S_1, \ldots, S_{i-1})$ which is a part of the sequence of some $C\in \C_1$ such that $|C| > i$ we have
+\begin{obs} For any sequence $\bar S = (S_0, S_1, \ldots, S_{i-1})$ which is a part of the sequence of some $T\in \T_1$ such that $|T| > i$ we have

-\end{obs} \begin{proof} Indeed, the observation just says that a sequence $\bar S$ can be extended only by elements of the set $Y_i(C)$ and, therefore, its weight is bounded by the sum of the weights of all possible extensions. \end{proof}
+\end{obs} \begin{proof} Indeed, the observation says that a sequence $\bar S$ can be extended only by the elements of the set $Y_i(T)$ and, therefore, its weight is bounded by the sum of the weights of all possible extensions. \end{proof} For $q \ge 0$ let